Yrahcaz7/The-Septenary-Forest/docs/challenges.md

 Challenges can have fully customizable win conditions.
 Useful functions for dealing with Challenges and implementing their effects:

-- `inChallenge(layer, id)`: determine if the player is in a given challenge (or another challenge on the same layer that counts as this one).
+- `inChallenge(layer, id)`: Determines if the player is in a given challenge (or another challenge on the same layer that counts as this one).
-- `hasChallenge(layer, id)`: determine if the player has completed the challenge.
+- `hasChallenge(layer, id)`: Determines if the player has completed the challenge.
-- `challengeCompletions(layer, id)`: determine how many times the player completed the challenge.
+- `challengeCompletions(layer, id)`: Determines how many times the player completed the challenge.
-- `maxedChallenge(layer, id)`: determines if the player has reached the maximum completions.
+- `maxedChallenge(layer, id)`: Determines if the player has reached the maximum completions.
 - `challengeEffect(layer, id)`: Returns the current effects of the challenge, if any.

 Challenges are stored in the following format: